 Little information is available on this company.
-They made a variety of vinyl dolls, including high-heeled glamour dolls, babies and children, starting about 1960, and continuing into the ’70s.
-The company apparently had some business arrangement with Nasco, as dolls marked “Kaysam” have been found in Nasco boxes.
+They made a variety of vinyl dolls, including high-heeled glamour dolls, babies and toddlers, starting about 1960, and continuing into the ’70s.
+The company apparently had some business arrangement with Nasco as well as Jolly, as dolls marked “Kaysam” have been found in Jolly and Nasco boxes.

 Click on a small photo to view a larger version.